github/hubot-scripts/README.md

 the new scripts to the `hubot-scripts.json` file.

 Any third-party dependencies for scripts need adding your your `package.json` otherwise a lot of errors will be thrown during the start up of your hubot.
+You can find a list of dependencies for a script in the documentation header at the top of the script.

 Restart your robot, and you're good to go.